 Instructions

-- Brush outsides of tomato shells with 1 tablespoon of olive oil, drizzle with honey, and sprinkle with sea salt.
-Bake 5 minutes, or until slightly tender.
+- Prepare Tomatoes: Place tomatoes, cut side up, on the baking sheet.
+Brush with 1 tablespoon of olive oil, drizzle with honey, and sprinkle with sea salt.
+Bake for 5 minutes.

-- Meanwhile, in a large heavy-bottom skillet over medium heat, warm the remaining 1 tablespoon of olive oil.
-Add green onions, vinegar, ginger, cumin, and the reserved insides of the tomatoes.
+- Prepare Filling: In a large skillet, warm the remaining 1 tablespoon of olive oil over medium heat.
+Add green onions, vinegar, ginger, cumin, and the tomato insides.
 Stir to combine.

-- Add white beans and spinach to the pan.
-Stir gently and cook until spinach is wilted.
-About 1-2 minutes.
-Remove from heat and stir in chopped basil.
-Season with sea salt and pepper.
+- Add Beans and Spinach: Add white beans and spinach to the skillet.
+Cook until the spinach is wilted, about 1 minute, remove from heat, then stir in chopped basil.

-- Spoon a liberal amount of white bean mixture into each baked prepared tomato.
+- Stuff and Bake: Spoon the bean mixture into each tomato.
 Bake for 12 minutes.

 Chloe B